"I want a platform that makes me feel good about myself"

 Trapped in the game of social comparison and recognizing they needed help, the duo began researching how to improve their well-being and found a theme:

-Not to mention, all major photo-sharing platforms were created by men, despite the fact that women are disproportionally impacted by comparison and abuse online.
+Not to mention, all major social platforms were created by men, despite the fact that women are disproportionally impacted by comparison and abuse online.

 How are we doing that?

-By re-thinking the feedback loop between creators and consumers, giving users control over their feed, and eliminating inherently addictive features (i.e. pull to refresh), we believe that social media can be a tool that helps create a kinder world.
+By re-thinking the content feedback loop, giving users control over their feed, and eliminating inherently addictive features (i.e. pull to refresh), we believe that there is room for a new category of social.
+We can be a tool that helps create a kinder world.